bernie-skipole/indipyclient/docs/source/usage/queclient.rst

 QueClient
 =========

-If you prefer to run the async code in one thread, and perhaps a GUI display or other blocking code, in another, a common method would be to introduce queues to pass data between threads.
+Using IPyClient is convenient for creating a script to control a remote instrument, however if you want to make your own client you may prefer to run the async code in one thread, and perhaps a GUI display or other blocking code, in another.

+Creating a full general purpose client which 'learns' devices and their properties is a large task, but creating a client to match a known instrument, in which the devices, vectors and members are already known, is simpler, and gives you the opportunity to create an elegant display.

+A common method would be to introduce queues to pass data between threads.

 A class 'QueClient' in module indipyclient.queclient is available if you wish to use it, together with a function that when called with transmit and receive queues will instantiate and run the class.